 Park officials were not then proposing dam removal, and indeed the idea of taking down the dams was hugely unpopular in Port Angeles and the surrounding area.
 City residents and officials feared that losing inexpensive power from the dams would lead to closure of the pulp mill, the city's largest employer and, since the 1940s when the city connected to the Bonneville Power Administration grid, the sole user of Elwha hydropower.
 There were also concerns that dam removal would disrupt the city's water supply, which it drew from the Elwha.

 Late in 1986, the Lower Elwha Klallam Tribe and the National Marine Fisheries Service, along with the Park Service and state and federal fish and wildlife agencies, jointly asked the Federal Energy Regulatory Commission to require studies of all means of river restoration, including possible dam removal.
-FERC initially declined, but in 1989, Democratic U.S. Representative Al Swift (b.
-1935), whose Second District then included the Olympic Peninsula, threw his weight behind calls for a study to include dam removal, although like most of his constituents he then continued to oppose removal.
+FERC initially declined, but in 1989, Democratic U.S. Representative Al Swift (1935-2018), whose Second District then included the Olympic Peninsula, threw his weight behind calls for a study to include dam removal, although like most of his constituents he then continued to oppose removal.

 Swift's position and that of park officials would soon change.
 Not only did scientific studies show that dam removal provided the best chance of restoring salmon runs, but the National Park Service, congressional leaders, and others came to recognize that a "unique combination of players and circumstances" could make removing the Elwha dams feasible (Sadin and Vogel, 192).
 With the vast majority of the Elwha watershed inside the park, restored fish runs would be ensured ongoing protection.
 In addition there was the Lower Elwha Klallam reservation at the mouth of the river and the tribe's treaty right to a fishery on the river.
 Olympic National Park officials saw, in the words of park superintendent Maureen Finnerty "the opportunity to restore a significant ecosystem in a major national park and that had never been done" (Sadin and Vogel, 193).